-1. Administrative Complaint Mechanism
+14.5.3 Administrative Complaint Mechanism

 Section 515 requires each agency to develop an administrative mechanism for receiving complaints and appeals regarding information quality.
-Using the administrative mechanism, affected persons can seek, and obtain where appropriate, timely correction of information that does not comply with OMB or Treasury guidelines.
+Using the administrative mechanism, affected persons can seek, and obtain where appropriate, timely correction of information that does not comply with OMB, Treasury or Bureau guidelines.
+These administrative mechanisms shall be flexible, appropriate to the nature and timeliness of the disseminated information, and incorporated into agency information resources management and administrative practices.
+Conduct both elements (complaint and appeal) of the administrative mechanism within the Bureau (or the Departmental Office), which disseminated the information.